akashpk41/rotten-potatoes-movie-reviews/README.md

-# Rotten Tomatoes - Movie Review Website
+# Rotten Potatoes - Movie Review Website
 ## Live Site link :

 * This website is created by react app